-I was born and raised in Laramie, Wyoming, and from a very young age started hiking, camping, boating, and fishing with my family.
-In the summers we would drive to secluded areas and camp there for days.
-Other summers we would spend exploring the wonderful national parks scattered across the western United States.
-Even in the winters my father would take me to his worksite at Diamond Lake, where we'd camp for days in a small Aljo while he conducted his research.
+A native of Laramie, WY, I started hiking, camping, boating, and fishing with my family from a very young age.
+In the summers we would drive to secluded areas and camp there for weeks at at time.
+Other summers we would spend exploring the national parks scattered across the western United States.
+Even in the winters my father would sometimes take me to his worksite at Diamond Lake, where we'd camp for days in a small Aljo while he conducted his research.

 About My Camera Equipment